This Day In Music: May 25

 May 25, 1878 ~ Luther Robinson, commonly known as tap dancer, actor, singer Bill Robinson, was born in Richmond, Virginia, USA ~ Has performed in minstrel shows, vaudeville, Broadway, and films.
 Perhaps best known for a series of 1930s films alongside Shirley Temple and for his role in the Broadway black revue Blackbirds Of 1928.
 Despite being the highest-paid African-American entertainer during the first half of the 20th century Robinson passed away penniless ~ Robinson passed away in 1949

 May 25, 1877 ~ Vaudeville, traditional pop singer Billy Murray, full name William Thomas Murray, born in Philadelphia, Pennsylvania, USA ~ One of the most popular singers of the early 20th century.
 Dubbed “the Denver Nightingale” with a strong tenor voice and sometimes comical delivery.
 Known for songs such as You're A Grand Old Rag, Shine On Harvest Moon with Ada Jones, Stumbling and Tessie.
-Has also collaborated with Aileen Stanley, the Haydn Quartet, the American Quartet, Elsie Baker, and others ~ Murray passed away in 1954
+Has also collaborated with Aileen Stanley, the Haydn Quartet, the American Quartet, and Elsie Baker ~ Murray passed away in 1954